Relational & Attachment

 Within the ShiftGrit Core Method™

 Some patterns make more sense once you trace them back to where they began.
-The whole ShiftGrit Core Method™ is the foundation a client's course of work is built on: Pattern Theory™ maps the limiting belief sitting underneath a pattern, and reconditioning is what actually changes it.
-Psychodynamic therapy is one of the lenses our clinicians may draw on alongside that work, used selectively to deepen how they understand the pattern rather than to stand in for the Method™.
-We may draw on it to trace where a belief was first learned, often in early relationships or experiences, and to recognise the habits a person built to protect themselves from it.
-We also watch for how those same habits surface in present-day relationships, which helps us see exactly which belief is being shielded.
-The clearer that picture, the more precisely the reconditioning step of the Core Method™ can do its work.
+The ShiftGrit Core Method™ is central to how we work: Pattern Theory™ maps the limiting belief sitting underneath a pattern, and the reconditioning step is designed to work on that belief directly.
+Psychodynamic therapy is an evidence-based approach a clinician may draw on alongside the Core Method™, and it offers a particular way of reading a pattern's history.
+We may use it to follow a belief back to where it was first learned, often in early relationships, and to notice the quiet protective habits a person built around it over the years.
+We also pay attention to how those same habits resurface in present-day relationships, which can show us which belief is being kept out of view.
+The clearer that map of origins and present-day echoes becomes, the more precisely the reconditioning work of the Core Method™ can be aimed.
+The two are intended to complement each other: one tracing where a belief came from, the other working to loosen its grip.

 Illustrative example

 A client might carry the limiting belief "I am abandoned," which can show up as strain in their relationships.
-Our clinicians may use a psychodynamic lens to notice how they keep others at a comfortable distance, perhaps with self-deprecating humour, and how that same habit appears even in the room with us.
-Seeing where the pattern repeats clarifies which belief is being protected, and the reconditioning work then targets that belief directly.
+Through psychodynamic work our clinicians may notice how they keep others at a comfortable distance, perhaps with self-deprecating humour, and how that same habit appears even in the room with us.
+Seeing where the pattern repeats can clarify which belief is being protected, and the reconditioning work is then aimed at that belief directly.

 Based on: Shedler, J. (2010).
 The efficacy of psychodynamic psychotherapy.
 American Psychologist, 65(2), 98-109. https://doi.org/10.1037/a0018378 [source]